Cigar City Brewing: History

 Tampa native Joey Redner founded Cigar City Brewing in 2007 after holding a sales position with Dunedin Brewery (Florida’s oldest microbrewery) and a beer writer position with the Tampa Bay Times.
 He hired Wayne Wambles as his brewmaster in 2008 and the pair brewed the first batch of Cigar City Beer, a batch of Maduro Brown Ale, on January 30, 2009.
 Additional brands followed, including Jai Alai IPA and Florida Cracker Belgian-style White Ale.
 Cigar City's Spruce Street brewery has expanded to include a 15 bbl and 30 bbl brewhouse, a packaging hall and a tasting room.
 The company has grown to produce 170,000 barrels of beer annually with distribution in 39 States.

-Since 2010, Cigar City has released Hunahpu's Imperial Stout every March with a large beer festival to celebrate the release.
-Each year over 5,000 beer fans attend and brewers from all over the world have poured their beer at the festival.
-Attending the Hunahpu's Day Festival is the only way to acquire bottles of Hunahpu's Imperial Stout.
+Since 2010, Cigar City has released Hunahpu's Imperial Stout every March.
+From 2010 to 2019 the annual release was accompanied by a large beer festival (Hunahpu's Day) to celebrate the release.
+Each year over 5,000 beer fans attended and brewers from all over the world poured their beer at the festival.

 As of March 2016, Cigar City has partnered with Longmont, Colorado based Oskar Blues Brewery to form CANarchy Craft Brewery Collective which includes Oskar Blues, Cigar City, Perrin Brewing and the Utah Brewers Cooperative outfit that includes the Wasatch and Squatters brands.